oldmartijntje/BibleDownloader/README.md

 ## Legal Notice

+**NOTE**: This is the legal notice as it was displayed on the repository that I have forked (https://github.com/thrynae/BibleDownloader).
+If you think something is wrong or inaccurate, let me know and I'll take action accordingly.
+I am no legal expert.

 This application respects copyright laws and focuses primarily on public domain translations.
 For copyrighted translations, users must:

 1. Be a natural person (not acting for a corporation)